 It is the holiday season, and the streets are filled with snow, good cheer and Christmas spirit.
 But with all this goodwill, and winter wonderland weather, it is important to make safe driving a top priority.
 Holiday parties, family dinners and get-togethers often result in sharing a few drinks and some good food, but when you combine drinks with some of winter’s snow and ice on the roads, the unsafe driving conditions could lead to huge, negative consequences for you and your passengers.
-DUI lawyers in Bergen County want to remind drivers of the penalties they could face for unsafe or drunk driving.
+DUI lawyers in Essex County want to remind drivers of the penalties they could face for unsafe or drunk driving.

 New Jersey Point System

 The state’s point system is used to assess penalties for different driving infractions and a certain number of points could lead to more severe penalties, such as license suspension.
 In bad weather, it can be difficult to see the road, especially if you are driving in the dark or before the roads have been plowed.
 Snowy or foggy conditions can compromise visibility for drivers and may make it hard to properly react to traffic signs, stoplights or obstacles on the road.

 Unfortunately, no matter what the conditions are, driving safety is imperative.
 If an individual breaks any of the state’s driving laws, it could lead to that person accumulating points on his or her license.
 Some of the most common offenses that drivers commit, especially in poor driving conditions, are the following:

 - Failure to yield to a pedestrian in a crosswalk – 2 points

 - Failure to observe traffic signals – 2 points (although no points are assessed for a violation at a red light with a traffic camera)

 - Failure to observe traffic lanes – 2 points